o5harshit/SweetWebsite/README.md

 6. **Open a Pull Request** on the main repository.

-Please ensure your code follows the existing style and includes appropriate tests if applicable.
+Please ensure your code follows the existing style.